To order an image, navigate to the full

 Choose an alternate description of this item written for these projects:

 - MHS 225th Anniversary

 This miniature portrait of Elizabeth Freeman ("Mumbet") was painted by Susan Anne Livingston Ridley Sedgwick in 1811.
-The painting shows Freeman wearing a typical Federalist period dress as well as the gold beads given to her by Catharine Maria Sedgwick.
+The painting shows Freeman wearing a typical Federalist period dress as well as a necklace of gold beads that were later made into a bracelet.
 In 1781 Elizabeth Freeman, (1744?-1829) was one of the two plaintiffs who successfully sued for their freedom in an early pivotal case argued before the Massachusetts courts.